nickciava98/florence_custom/florence_decimals/README.md

 Usage
 -----
-* Change the decimal accuracy in sale.order model for: price_unit to 2 decimal accuracy and product_uom_qty to integer
+* Change the decimal accuracy in sale.order model for price_unit to 2 decimal accuracy and product_uom_qty to integer

 Author
 ------